greyquartz/news_bot_template/README.md

 This template sends through **Gmail**.
 That's the simplest to start with, but Google may **suspend** a Gmail account that sends automated daily email to many recipients from a data centre.
-If that happens repeatedly, switch to a free **transactional email service** (e.g. Brevo, Mailjet, Amazon SES) — they're built for automated sending and won't suspend you.
+If that happens repeatedly, consider switching to use a free **transactional email service** (e.g. Brevo, Mailjet, Amazon SES) — they're built for automated sending and won't suspend you.
 See `SETUP.md` for details.